ek822/UpKnight/README.md

 💫Learning to gain a better understanding of integrity, as part of the principles of the CIA Triad that is essential to any cybersecurity infrastructure.
 As well as Hashing Algorithms to encypt and secure senstive data

 ## Future Additions
-Ability for user to select the type of Hash they want to use Integrate features from AWS, have the data be populated/updated Enhance for code for more usuability
+- Ability for user to select the type of Hash they want to use
+- Integrate features from AWS, have the data be populated/updated
+- Enhance for code for more usuability
-Add Unit-Testing
+- Add Unit-Testing

 ## Takeaways
-Exposure to Powershell syntax, Data Structures
+- Exposure to Powershell syntax
+- Data Structures